-Presentations by course participants are an essential part of MA ICLA.
+Presentations by course participants are an essential part of the MA ICLA.
 They occur throughout the course in different modules as part of the normal classwork.
-For one module a simulated public presentation, made bilingually with questions, answers and discussions, is a component of the assessment.
+For one module, a simulated public presentation, made bilingually with questions, answers, and discussion, is a component of the assessment.